EiffelWebFramework/ewf_examples/workbook/basics/simple_html/apache_config/Readme.md

 ##Run simple_html with FCGI and Apache on Windows.

+Prerequisites

+* This tutorial was written for people working under Windows environment, and using Apache Server with FCCI server.
+* Compile the ewf application from command line.
+* Assuming you have installed Apache Server under C:/home/server/Apache24.
+* Assuming you have placed your current project under C:/home/server/Apache24/fcgi-bin.
+* Assuming you have setted the Listen to 8888, the defautl value is 80 .

 ###Compile the project simple_html using the fcgi connector.

 	ec ­config simple_html.ecf ­target simple_html_fcgi ­finalize ­c_compile ­project_path .

+Copy the genereted exe to C:/home/server/Apache24/fcgi-bin folder.

 Check if you have _libfcgi.dll_ in your PATH.